On Graph Odd Edge-Colorings and Odd Edge-Coverings: Proof of Theorem

-Following Claim 2, we choose $v\in \mathcal E$ such that $G-v$ is not a block graph.
-For the next three claims, we fix an end-block $B$ of $G-v$ and denote by $s$ the unique cut vertex of $G-v$ that belongs to $V(B)$.
+According to Claim 4, let us choose $v\in \mathcal E$ such that $G-v$ is not a block graph.
+For the next three claims, which come from~\cite{petruvsevski2018odd}, we fix an end-block $B$ of $G-v$ and denote by $s$ the unique cut vertex of $G-v$ that belongs to $V(B)$.